 By Tanya Vorobiova

-Video game makers have been accused of using addictive game design tactics that can hook children and adults for hours each day.
-These practices often appear in popular games and can create patterns of compulsive use similar to gambling.
-Many potential lawsuits now claim that video game companies failed to warn players of the risks.
-The following video games are among those being investigated:
+Video game makers were accused of using addictive game design tactics that could keep children and adults engaged for hours each day.
+These practices often appeared in popular games and were said to create patterns of compulsive use similar to gambling.
+The investigation examined whether video game companies failed to warn players of the risks.
+The following video games were among those examined:

 | Video Games |